Space Mountain: Rockin' Space Mountain

 Rockin' Space Mountain was a version of Space Mountain in Disneyland that was first presented as part of the "Year of a Million Dreams" Celebration at the parks in 2007.
 The ride was designed to transform from the original version of Space Mountain to this special edition at night time only.
 The concept was created by Disney Grad Nites which were private events not held for the general public.
-These special events is where they first began the concept of re-theming rides.
+These special events are where they first began the concept of re-theming rides.